titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 ### Going vintage with the Aquascaphe

-When looking at the Aquascaphe, you will quickly recognize the shapes and style from the Fifty Fantom by Blancpain.
-This "hommage watch" is available in three variations:
+When looking at the Aquascaphe, you will quickly recognize the curves and style from the Fifty Fantom by Blancpain.
+Baltic's "hommage watch" is available in three variations:

 * Blue Gilt - a blue bezel with a sunrays dial
 * Black & Silver - silvered markers on the dial and bezel, together with a grainy dial
 * Black Cream - creme colored markers on the dial and bezel as well as a grainy dial

 The watch is packed with eye-pleasing details.
 We appreciate the sandwich-style markers 3, 6 and 9 shaped like triangles.
 The printed marker 12 is the only numeral on the Aquascaphe dial.
-This creates a unique combination of marker styles.
+This creates a unique combination of markers.

 If you like to wear your diver with a stainless steel bracelet, you will have the possibility to purchase the **Aquasquaphe diving watch** with a BOR (beads-of-rice) bracelet for an extra US$87.

-The absence of the date window brings simplicity and harmony to the dial.
+The absence of a date window brings simplicity and harmony to the dial.

 ### 38 mm of elegance